szabgab/perlmaven.com/sites/en/pages/storing-passwords-in-a-an-easy-but-secure-way.md

 or at least unreasonably difficult to convert the encoded version back to clear-text, or to find another string that converts to the same encrypted version.

-In the above sentence, the <b>impossible</b> refers to the assumption that mathematicians so far could not find a fault in the algorithm.
+In the above sentence, the **impossible** refers to the assumption that mathematicians so far could not find a fault in the algorithm.

-The <b>unreasonably difficult</b> means that a potential attacker would need many years and many very powerful computer to compute all encrypted version of all the possible clear-text strings.
+The **unreasonably difficult** means that a potential attacker would need many years and many very powerful computer to compute all encrypted version of all the possible clear-text strings.
 So unless the attackers are lucky they won't find the real password for some time.